 Constant monitoring on state-of-the-art equipment: We designate a skilled vet nurse to monitor your pet’s vital signs, blood pressure, oxygen level, and heart activity the entire time your pet is under anesthesia.
 We actually stand over your pet with a stethoscope!
 Plus we use a comprehensive monitoring machine, and record every single entry every 5 minutes.

 This level of attention to monitoring is somewhat rare in the vet world.
 At Animal Hospital at Brier Creek, we know this is the only way to make anesthesia as safe as possible.
+Learn more about our anesthesia monitoring.

 Whole-body warming devices: In addition to warm IV fluids, we put a warming pad under your pet and a warm water blanket—plus a plush towel—on top of your pet during the entire OATP.
 Low body temperature during anesthesia makes metabolism of medications difficult.